JcoMonkey/MobileDevicesProject_DiscussionBoard/README.md

 **Option 2: With APK**

-Download the apk included in the submitted file.
+Download the apk from the release page.

 ————————————————————————————————————————